andrei-shershan/kinodev.Docs/README.md

 > [!NOTE]
 > I know that for now commit history looks terrible :smile:>
-> In real life business project I would use proper commit messages, incuding ticket number and code changes description
+> In a real-life business project I would use proper commit messages, including ticket number and code changes description

 Direct commits to the `main` branch are disallowed by **branch policy**, all changes must be merged via **pull requests**.